-I tracked down the supposed perpetrator of one of the largest Bitcoin heists in the crypto gambling world.
-He agreed to give TheBitcoinStrip.com a world-first exclusive insight into the before-and-afters of a large-scale orchestrated theft.
+Nick Hawke, the owner of The Bitcoin Strip, managed to get an exclusive with Hufflepuff, an infamous hacker.
+The supposed perpetrator of one of the largest Bitcoin heists in the crypto gambling world.
+He gave TheBitcoinStrip.com a world-first exclusive insight into the before-and-afters of a large-scale orchestrated theft.

 Massive heists have become commonplace in Bitcoin e-commerce.
 Ever since the currency became worth a tiny fortune, everybody has been trying to get their hands on them.

-Hundreds of millions of dollars worth of cryptocurrency has been ripped from the hands of large Bitcoin businesses over time and the vast majority appear to get away with it.
+Hundreds of millions of dollars worth of cryptocurrency have been ripped from the hands of large Bitcoin businesses over time, and the vast majority appear to get away with it.

 The first major heist was Mt Gox’s early 2011 loss of 25,000 Bitcoins, worth US$500,000 at the time.
 Later, the exchange company famously lost a staggering $436 million—a crisis that will never be forgotten.